 2 – In the meantime, centralize all your data on an Excel (see article “product catalog”), taking care to automate as much as possible the data extraction process to avoid manual operations.

 Personally, I develop Excel macros to automatically retrieve, transform and copy and paste all data.
 It only takes me a few minutes a week without any possible mistakes.
-Do not hesitate to contact us if you need support to automate your process and Optimize your Inventory Mangement.
+Do not hesitate to contact us if you need support to automate your process and Optimize your Inventory Management.

 Go Further: 10 WAYS TO OPTIMIZE YOUR INVENTORY